bcarun/madrascoder/tutorials/001-pragmatic-cucumber/02-diff-ways-of-creating-feature-files.md

 <hr>
 ### Sample Use Case

 Imagine we are building a Calculator product and it has **Addition** feature.
 Now, let us take one scenario **“Sum of numbers”** and see different ways of writing a feature file for it.
-Assuming you have already read about Cucumber, Feature file etc., let me jump and show some **patterns** of feature file and corresponding step definitions code.
+Assuming you are already familiar about Cucumber, Feature file etc., let me jump and see some **patterns** for creating feature file and corresponding step definitions code.

 <hr>